Without a doubt: the most important photo artists in the world

 Her first self-employed order also pretended the later common oeuvre of the cups: In a Reichsbahn identification work, precise recordings with technical details of individual steam locomotive elements were needed in order to be able to repair the damage to the Second World War.

-Hilla Becher photographed the larger components on the depot and the smaller ones in the studio, discovered their talent for the fine perception of material features and their joy in developing a suitable presentation; As a journeyman's examination, she delivered the documentation of a gas plant, the "photographic dissecting" of industrial meales should from then on.
+Hilla Becher photographed the larger ones on the depot and the smaller ones in the studio, discovered their talent for the fine perception of materials and their joy in the development of suitable display methods; As a journeyman's examination, she delivered the documentation of a gas plant. the “ photographic dissection” of industrial cheese should determine their lives.

 Graphic and typography professor Walter Breker worked in addition to his professorship at the Düsseldorf Art Academy as a typographer for the advertising agency, his student Bernd Becher worked there to this academy during his studies.

-Ordered through these acquaintances, Hilla Becher dared to apply with a application folder at the art academy only consisting of photographs (a novelty that was never previously tolerated), she was accepted in 1958.
-She visited the City Graphics courses at Walter Breker, who had been appointed professor and head of the class for use graphics at the Düsseldorf Art Academy at the age of 50 in 1954, the highlight of his career and his last office, which he carried out until his retirement in 1969.
+Ordered through these acquaintances, Hilla Becher dared to apply with a application folder at the art academy only consisting of photographs (a novelty that was never previously tolerated).
+It was accepted in 1958.
+She attended the City Counties courses at Walter Breker, who was appointed professor and head of the City County in 1954 at the age of 50 at the Düsseldorf Art Academy.
+This was the highlight of his career and his last office, which he exercised until his retirement in 1969.

 With the experienced graphic artist and typographer Breker, who, in addition to (also previous) teaching, had always been arrested with a leg in practical exercise and who was involved in national and international and international associations (Federation of German Graphicians, Alliance Graphique Internationale), the self-confident prospective artist had done a gold handle: He promoted her enthusiasm for photography so far that Hilla Bitch Not only the first photo workshop was able to set up in the academy, but also the medium of photography in addition to painting technology, printing graphics, wood or metal processing to the general range of teaching for all students.